 The opportunity of a lifetime came, when I was asked to be an assistant coach at Randolph College in Lynchburg, VA.
 I was an assistant under Clay Nunley for those two years, gaining unbelievable knowledge about the game.
 My professional career pulled me away from the game for a few years.

-I have been coaching at Salisbury Academy for 7 years and the past 4 years we have been in teh championship game, having won it twice with undefeated season.
-The most recent was this past season, comppleting a 20-0 perfect season!
+I have been coaching at Salisbury Academy for 9 years, the last seven as the varsity boys coach.
+For the past 6 years we have been in the championship game, having won it four times, with two undefeated season.
+We just won our third consecutive championship (2021)

-I started JLT Fieldhouse, a year round basketball academy.
+I started JLT Fieldhouse Inc. , a year round basketball academy.
 I welcome the opportunity assist you with improving your skills, knowledge, confidence, work ethic and overall game.
 We help bring the game back to basics, while also teaching how practice makes "permanent", not perfect.

 By far the most enjoyable part of what i do is "teaching" young people "how to play the game", while building and improving their skills.
 Seeing the confidence and self esteem rise with every session, is a joy that I never get tired of experiencing!